BruntonUWBio/HTNet_generalized_decoding/README.md

-# HTNet_generalized_decoding

-Code for HTNet as shown in https://doi.org/10.1088/1741-2552/abda0b.
-If you use this code, please cite our paper.
+# HTNet - generalized neural decoding for ECoG and cross-modality datasets

+## Overview

+HTNet is a convolutional neural network decoder, heavily based on the [EEGNet model](https://github.com/vlawhern/arl-eegmodels) developed by Lawhern et al. The key modifications are that HTNet converts data to the frequency domain (via the filer-Hilbert method) and then projects data onto common brain regions (based on [this method](https://github.com/bigdelys/measure_projection)).
+This projection step aligns data from participants with heterogeneous electrode locations, a common issue for multi-participant ECoG analyses.

 The HTNet model code is available in *htnet_model.py*.
 This model is written in Python and relies on Keras and Tensorflow.

-It is heavily based on the EEGNet model developed by Lawhern et al: https://github.com/vlawhern/arl-eegmodels.
+## Citing our paper

+If you use our code, please cite our published *Journal of Neural Engineering* [paper](https://doi.org/10.1088/1741-2552/abda0b).

+## Replicating our published findings

 To replicate the findings from our paper, create a new conda environment using the environment.yml file.
-ECoG data can be downloaded from figshare (https://figshare.com/projects/Generalized_neural_decoders_for_transfer_learning_across_participants_and_recording_modalities/90287) and EEG data can be downloaded at http://bnci-horizon-2020.eu/database/data-sets (#25).
-The EEG data should be preprocessed using *Load EEG dataset.ipynb*.
+Next, download the [ECoG](https://figshare.com/projects/Generalized_neural_decoders_for_transfer_learning_across_participants_and_recording_modalities/90287) and [EEG](http://bnci-horizon-2020.eu/database/data-sets) datasets (use dataset #25 for EEG).
+The EEG data can be preprocessed using *Load EEG dataset.ipynb*.